 Cons: Only a small amount of wood grain will show.
 Oil-based semi-solid versions will penetrate and perform much better the water-based versions.

-Semi-transparent stains contain pigment that highlights the natural grain while sealing the surface.
+Semi-transparent stains contain pigments that highlights the natural grain while sealing the surface.
 The semi-transparent wood and decking stain is our favorite.
 Both water and oil-based are available.

 Pros: Average to better than average UV protection.
 Shows natural grain.
 Very good penetration.
 In most scenarios can be cleaned and re-coated easily.
 Can be removed with a deck stain stripper.

 Cons: Most water-based versions perform poorly compared to the oils.
 Many states with the Low VOC laws have a limited amount of quality oil based stains available.
 May need to buy online if in a Low VOC area.

 Transparent deck coatings look the most natural as they contain minimal pigment.
-Average life of a transparent decking stain is about 1 year.
+The average life of a transparent decking stain is about 1 year.
 Mostly oil-based only are available.

 Pros: Very easy to apply and reapply as needed.
 Natural looking.